Includes high-quality download in MP3, FLAC and more. Paying supporters also get unlimited streaming via the free Bandcamp app.

 "Cinematic ambient music, in the vein of Budd and Eno as well as tons of millennial drama/horror films, Lost Trail is not to be missed." - The Nightlight

-Lost Trail (Burlington, NC) is the ambient/drone/noise/shoegaze project of husband and wife duo Zachary Corsa and Denny
+Lost Trail is the ambient/drone/shoegaze project of husband and wife duo Zachary and Denny Corsa.
+Utilizing lo-fi, obsolete

-Corsa.
-Utilizing lo-fi and obsolete recording technology, we aim to capture a sense of atmosphere and landscape in both man-made and natural, wild environments.
+recording technology, they aim to capture a sense of atmosphere and landscape in both man-made and natural, wild environments.